Satisfaction is not absolute: Conclusions

 \section{Conclusions}

-Let us now return to the philosophical issues with which we began this article.
-The main concern is whether the definiteness of arithmetic truth can be seen as a consequence of the definiteness of the underlying mathematical objects and structure, or to put it simply, whether definiteness-about-truth follows from definiteness-about-objects and definiteness-about-structure.
-Many mathematicians and philosophers seem to think that it does.
-We noted in the introduction, for example, that Feferman seems to support this when he writes: \begin{quote} In my view, the conception [of the bare order structure of the natural numbers $\N$, with its least element and the attendant operations of successor and predecessor] is {\it completely clear}, and thence {\it all arithmetical statements are definite}. \cite[p.6--7]{Feferman:CommentsForEFIWorkshop} (emphasis original) \end{quote} Donald Martin, as we mentioned, makes a similar point in his article, presented in the same conference series: \begin{quote} The concept of the natural numbers is first-order complete: it determines truth values for all sentences of first-order arithmetic.
+Let us now return to the motivating philosophical issue with which we began this article.
+In contention is whether the definiteness of arithmetic truth can be seen as a consequence of the definiteness of the underlying mathematical objects and structure, or to put it simply, whether definiteness-about-truth follows from definiteness-about-objects.
+Feferman implicitly supports this in his conclusion: \begin{quote} In my view, the conception [of the bare order structure of the natural numbers $\N$, with its least element and the attendant operations of successor and predecessor] is {\it completely clear}, and thence {\it all arithmetical statements are definite}. \cite[p.6--7]{Feferman:CommentsForEFIWorkshop} (emphasis original) \end{quote} Donald Martin is more explicit in his article for the same conference series: \begin{quote} The concept of the natural numbers is first-order complete: it determines truth values for all sentences of first-order arithmetic.
 That is, it implies each first-order sentence or its negation. (p.
 3)

 What I am suggesting is that the real reason for confidence in first-order completeness is our confidence in the full determinateness of the concept of the natural numbers. \cite[p.
 13]{Martin:CompletenessOrIncompletenessOfBasicMathematicalConcepts} \end{quote}